• Skip to main content

 I use cauliflower rice quite a bit, but sometimes I just want something different.
 This low calorie, zero carb shirataki rice is one of the closest substitutes to the real thing on a low-carb diet!

 You can still enjoy all of the same dishes you loved before this lifestyle change using shirataki/konjac rice.
-With zero net carbs and just a few calories, this low-carb rice should be a staple in your kitchen!
+With zero net carbs and just a few calories, this low-carb rice should be a staple in your kitchen.

 Even if you're not on the keto diet, this low-carb rice is also a healthy alternative for those concerned about cholesterol management because of its water-soluble fibers.

-What is Shirataki Rice?
+What Is Shirataki Rice?

 image of miracle rice from store